UK 🔴 PMQs LIVE: Prime Minister’s Questions – 5 November 2025

 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to fossil fuel advertising and sponsorship.
+The Petitions Committee has scheduled a debate relating to consumer law and videogames.

 Read the petition: